ryanmcnally93/footballProject/README.md

 ### Unfixed Bugs

-1. Add a player view button (Broken link for now)
-2. Add Captaincy and fake link to tactics page and firstTeam page
-3. Make UsersMatch go to tactics or confirm selection before going to MatchFrames
+1. Make UsersMatch go to tactics or confirm selection before going to MatchFrames
-4. Update Bugs
+2. Update Bugs
-5. Write tests
+3. Write tests
-6. Add some images to pages / decorate some things or work on match logic
+4. Add some images to pages / decorate some things or work on match logic

 ### Responsive Design